Ordinance on contract education at higher education institutions (2002:760)

-If the contracting entity is the Swedish state or a Swedish local authority agency, County Council or a corresponding public entity from another country in the EEA, in addition to the provisions of the first paragraph above the contract is required to concern
+If the contracting entity is the Swedish state or a Swedish local authority agency, region or a corresponding public entity from another country in the EEA, in addition to the provisions of the first paragraph above the contract must concern

 - training for personnel, or